zenophakhawat/zenomodule/README.md

-Zeno Module - Module for good searching algorithm from XML.
-Mostly integrate with Line Developer.
+Zeno Module - The module for good searching algorithm from XML.
+Mostly integrate with Line Development.

 The function for line bot communication
 ```js